yangxvlin/distributed-shared-white-board/README.md

     - save the current one, and
     - close the application.
         - close the application, and all peers get notified
+- A “File” menu with
+    - new,
+    - open,
+    - save,
+    - saveAs and
+    - close

+    should be provided (only the manager can control this)

 ### Whiteboard
 - join in means the peer name will appear in the user list
     - An online peer list should be maintained and displayed
 - All the peers will see the identical image of the whiteboard, as well as
     - have the privilege of doing all the operations.
+- GUI
+    - Shapes:
+        - line,
+        - circle, and
+        - rectangle.
+    - Text inputting must be implemented
+        - allow user to type text anywhere inside the white board.

 ### Server
 - Users must provide a username when joining the whiteboard.